w601sxs/mcp/src/cost-analysis-mcp-server/README.md

-# Cost Analysis MCP Server
+# Cost Analysis MCP Server (DEPRECATED)

-MCP server for generating upfront AWS service cost estimates and providing cost insights
+MCP server for generating upfront AWS service cost estimates and providing cost insights.
+(DEPRECATED).
+Please use the AWS Pricing MCP Server for AWS service pricing related tools.

 **Important Note**: This server provides estimated pricing based on AWS pricing APIs and web pages.
 These estimates are for pre-deployment planning purposes and do not reflect the actual expenses of deployed cloud services.